 Afrobarometer data are a valuable resource for Africa's development.
 After data are collected, they must not sit on a shelf.
-Enhancing our Communications Program to achieve greater policy visibility thus continues to be a key strategic priority for Round 6.
+Enhancing our Communications Program to achieve greater policy visibility thus continues to be a key strategic priority for Round 7.
 The information produced by Afrobarometer is expected to be helpful to policy-makers, analysts, activists, investors, donors, teachers and scholars, as well as average Africans who wish to become more informed and engaged citizens.

-In order to achieve this, the Round 6 Communications Program will continue to emphasizes timeliness and accessibility via the rolling release of results through multiple release events.
-In addition, the Network will continue to promote the building of ongoing relationships with key stakeholders who can become advocates for the Afrobarometer and help the Network to promote awareness and usage of Afrobarometer findings in policy debates.
+In order to achieve this, the Round 7 Communications Program will continue to emphasize timeliness and accessibility via the rolling release of results through multiple release events.
+In addition, the Network will continue to promote the building of ongoing relationships with key stakeholders who can become advocates for Afrobarometer and help the Network to promote awareness and usage of Afrobarometer findings in policy debates.

-In Round 5, the Network also experimented with new formats for releasing results, including via powerpoint "media briefings" and press releases These formats provided a quick and accessible overview of key findings on selected topics of current interest to policy makers or advocates.
-Partners also continued to produce Country Bulletins that explore topics in somewhat greater depth.
+In Round 6, the Network experimented with new formats for releasing results, including Dispatches and Policy Papers.
+These formats have provided a quick and accessible overview of key findings on selected topics of current interest to policy makers or advocates.
 The Network also continues to publish Summaries of Results, which provide frequencies and breakdowns (e.g., by gender and urban-rural status) for all questions.
-Top quality Country Bulletins are also be published on the Afrobarometer website as Afrobarometer Briefing Papers.
-By January 2014, the Network had published more than 120 Briefing Papers.
-In Round 6, we will continue to experiment with new release and publication formats, including Afrobarometer Dispatches and Policy Papers.

-In addition to country disseminations, at the end of Round 5 the Network organized a series of Global Release events, producing Policy Papers on a range of different topics that have been released in a series of events held in cities across the continent.
-These events have helped to build Afrobarometer's profile on the continent and globally, bringing attention to the opinion, attitudes and values of African peoples.
+Top quality Country reports are also published on the Afrobarometer website as Afrobarometer Briefing Papers.
+By May 2017, the Network had published 147 Dispatches, 40 Policy Papers, 159 Briefing Papers and 172 Working Papers.
+In addition to country disseminations, at the end of Round 6 the Network continued to organize a series of Global Release events, producing Policy Papers on a range of different topics that have been released in a series of events held in cities across the continent.
+Topics covered in R6 included: Corruption; Policy and Investment Priorities, Infrastructure gains and challenges; Lived poverty; Tolerance; Electrification; Water & Sanitation; Health; Media; Regional Integration; Youth; Performance of elected leaders;